Planning parties for young children is easy, right? Give 'em cake and a few presents, and they're thrilled!

 But birthdays get more complicated when kids enter the 'tween years' between the ages of 8 through 12.
-You might find that your 8-12-year-olds have a hard time settling on a theme and agenda.
+You might find that your tweens have a hard time settling on a theme and agenda.
 Consider these party ideas if you're stuck:

 Create a spa atmosphere at your home.
 As guests arrive, take "before" photos on a digital camera.
-Then, have everyone don pajamas or bathrobes and take turns at stations you've set up for manicures, pedicures, massages, facials and makeup.
-Have the girls primp each other or hire a few teenagers to do the work.
+Then, have everyone don pajamas or bathrobes and take turns at stations you've set up for manicures, pedicures, massages, facials, and makeup.
+Have the kids primp each other or hire a few teenagers to do the work.
 Keep a small stack of style and celebrity magazines on hand at each station, as well as pitchers of cucumber-infused water and trays of cut fruit.

 Once everyone has been pampered, take "after" pictures.
-While the girls are eating, opening presents, and singing Happy Birthday, print the pictures from your computer, frame them, then give the framed photos to each child as the favor at the end of the party.
+While everyone is eating, opening presents, and singing Happy Birthday, print the pictures from your computer, frame them, then give the framed photos to each child as the favor at the end of the party.
 Instead or in addition, you could give small gift bags with nail polish, a nail file, and lip gloss inside.

 If the birthday boy or girl is a budding environmentalist, build the theme around going green!
-Activities could include playing old-fashioned games, such as kick the can, or making a craft, like wind chimes, out of items from nature, old silverware, and trinkets found at secondhand shops.
+Activities could include playing old-fashioned games such as kick the can, or making a craft like wind chimes out of items from nature, old silverware, and trinkets found at secondhand shops.
 You might also consider taking the kids on a service outing, such as picking up litter from a natural area or planting trees.

-The food should be natural and healthy, like cut fruits and vegetables, smoothies and homemade family favorites.
+The food should be natural and healthy, like cut fruits and vegetables, smoothies, and homemade family favorites.
 Even the the cake can have an eco theme!
 For favors, send each child home with a sampling for their yard or a pot and a packet of seeds.

 Adventure Game Show

 Favors should be barf bags filled with practical jokes like gummy worms, gumball eyes, and whoopee cushions.
 You could also make T-shirts for each child that say "I survived (insert name here)'s Fear Factor birthday party!"
 Keep in mind; some kids might truly be grossed out by the activities.
 Never pressure a child to participate in a challenge that makes them uncomfortable.

 Mall and a Movie

 You could throw your child's entire party at a mall.
 Give the kids 30 minutes to shop, then reconvene in the food court for snacks and cake.
 After opening gifts, present everyone with the party favors: tickets to see a movie.
 The party ends in the theater, and you go home to a clean house.

 Throw a make-and-take party, setting up three or so stations with craft activities for tweens.
-Choose crafts that don't take long, are clever and appeal to this age group such as:
+Choose crafts that don't take long, are clever, and appeal to this age group such as:

-- Button Picture Frames
+- Picture frames

-- Necktie Purses
+- DIY Purses

 To drive home the handmade theme, make party decorations with your child ahead of time, including bowls for serving pretzels or other dry foods and cupcake toppers made using rubber stamps, paper, and toothpicks.